guilhermebrv/Born2beroot/README.md

 ```
 sudo apt-get install net-tools (install this tool first)
 cd /usr/local/bin/
-sudo vi /home/monitoring.sh (and copy the following lines of code inside of it)
+sudo vi monitoring.sh (and copy the following lines of code inside of it)
 ```
 ```
 #!/bin/bash